brianvanburken/brianvanburken.github.io/_posts/2021-10-25-detecting-output-listeners-in-angular.md

 export class Example {}
 ```

-Next, we will add an EventEmitter with the name `myEvent` to the component to
-which other components can attach themselves to.
+Next, we will add an EventEmitter with the name `myEvent` to the component to which other components can attach themselves.

 ```typescript
 import { Component, EventEmitter, Output } from "@angular/core";